We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 Cheap stuff will quickly break down, usually within 2-3 years.
 While it’s somewhat effective, we’ve found it to be less than desirable as far as consistency and effectiveness.

-Quality landscape fabric will last for a long time as well, sometimes rated for 10 to 25 years.
+Quality landscape fabric will last for a long time, sometimes rated for 10 to 25 years.
 Your exactly mileage may vary, but you can easily expect double the performance of cheap landscape fabric.

 We have taken primarily to using the higher grades of landscape fabric.
 This is sometimes seen as “heavy duty” or “5 ounce” grade fabric.